 Thanks for your help

 There really isn’t a substitute for our delicious friends, the mushrooms!
 Some people just plain don’t like them (I’ll take their portion!)
 But I do have a solution for you…keep them out of the food you’re cooking, sauté them up on the side and add them to YOUR portion.
 A little extra work, but certainly worth it in my opinion!

 There you have it!
-We get a lot of questions and can’t guarantee that yours will be answered, but go ahead, send them in: dinner diva at saving dinner dot com (squish it altogether and add symbols and you’re good to go!)
+We get a lot of questions and can’t guarantee that yours will be answered, but go ahead, send them in: dinner diva at saving dinner dot com (squish it all together and add symbols and you’re good to go!)

 PS–You can receive delicious menus (complete with shopping lists!) delivered right to your email inbox by subscribing to Dinner Answers today!